Clement-Cormi/MADRAE/README.md

 Les principes de l'approche et de modélisation sont exposés dans le [wiki du projet](https://github.com/Clement-Cormi/MADRAE/wiki).

+## About MADRAE

+MADRAE is a modeling approach for information system and software design and management.
+The overall aim is to better support cooperative and regulated practices for system that span across organization.

+More information in english about MADRAE can be found in our ECSCW 2023 paper: [ECSCW23 paper](https://dl.eusset.eu/items/4ceeb1d1-2608-4f02-baea-d7025bcdbbf7)

 (translation in progress - feel free to contact us for contributing to MADRAE)